mendahu/lighthouse-lectures/state_management_and_immutable_update_patterns/outline.md

 - To simulate loading, I am going to use a fake API calling function.
 This is a simple promise that autoresolves for us after a certain time.

 - update the form handlers to dispatch a loading event, call the API, wait for the response, then trigger the state change and set the loading event back

+## Double Bonus Time

+- Do the same exercise but with separate loading state in the Profile component to handle the individual loading states of each button.
+This can be separate from the reducer to show how they can all work together.